N) Provisions, contingent liabilities and contingent assets

 D. The Hon'ble Supreme Court of India ("SC") by their order dated 28 February 2019, in the case of Surya Roshani Limited & others v/s EPFO, set out the principles based on which allowances paid to the employees should be identified for inclusion in basic wages for the purposes of computation of Provident Fund contribution.
 The Company has started complying with this prospectively from the month of March 2019.
 In respect of the past period there are significant implementation and interpretative challenges that the management is facing and is awaiting for clarity to emerge in this regard, pending which, this matter has been disclosed under the contingent liability section in the Standalone Financial Statements.
 The impact of the same is not ascertainable.

 E. The Company is party to certain cases relating to customer complaints which are at various levels of resolution and litigations.
 The management is confident of resolution of these cases in its favour and does not expect any material impact on the standalone financial statements.
 Further, the Company is proforma party to certain cases relating to succession matters, partition suits etc. which are at various levels of resolution and litigations.
-There is no direct involvement of the company in these matters and accordingly having no material impact on the standalone financial statements.
+There is no direct involvement of the Company in these matters and accordingly having no material impact on the standalone financial statements.

 The Company is contesting the above mentioned demands and the Management believes that its position will likely be upheld in the appellate process and accordingly no expense has been accrued in the Company's standalone financial statements for the demand raised/ show cause notice received as the ultimate outcome of these proceedings will not have a material adverse effect on the standalone financial statements.
 Further, pending resolution of the respective proceedings, it is not practicable for the Company to estimate the timing of cash outflows, if any, in respect of the above as it is determinable only on receipt of judgement/ decisions pending with various forums/ authorities.

-35 The pre-amalgamated Company (Refer Note 43(A)) was the Registrar and Transfer Agent (RTA) of a past Client (“the Client”) until 5 April 2021.
-The Client had a demat account (“Escrow Account”) with one of the Depository Participants (“DP”) for depositing its shares in escrow for the purposes of its initial public offering.
+("the Client") until 5 April 2021.
+The Client had a demat account ("Escrow Account") with one of the Depository Participants ("DP") for depositing its shares in escrow for the purposes of its initial public offering.
 The Company identified in the financial year 2020-21 that 794,489 shares were transferred by the DP (500,000 shares in 2011 (which translated into 1,000,000 shares pursuant to a bonus issue undertaken by the Client in 2017) and 294,489 shares in 2020) from the Escrow Account to the DP's own demat account and to a third party's demat account through an off-market transaction without any authorisation from the Client and without knowledge of the Company.
-The Board of Directors of the Company after considering legal advice purchased 1,294,489 shares and transferred these shares to the Escrow Account of the Client on a 'good faith
+The Board of Directors of the Company after considering legal advice purchased 1,294,489 shares and transferred these shares to the Escrow Account of the Client on a 'good faith and no fault' basis, after reducing the amount payable upon redemption, in future, of the Redeemable Preference Shares (Refer Note 17) issued in October 2021, by I 300.00 million (Refer Note 17).
+The dividend received on such shares by the Company in the financial year 2021-22 of I 4.08 million was also transferred back to the Client.
+Intimation letters were sent to the Client and SEBI on 15 November 2021 informing them of transfer of shares to the Client's Escrow Account and refund of dividend to the Client.

-37 Operating Segments
+36 Operating Segments

 In accordance with Ind AS 108 - Operating Segments, information pertaining to operating segments is disclosed in the consolidated financial statements of the Company and accordingly, no separate disclosures have been furnished in these standalone financial statements of the Company.

-38 Employee benefits
+37 Employee benefits

 The Company contributes to the following post-employment defined benefit/ contribution plans in India.